gautham-296/ZF-VLD-Ollama/README.md

 # Ollama
-This repo brings numerous use cases from the Open Source Ollama
+This repo uses the LLM from the Open Source Ollama

 # Step 1
-Go Ahead to https://ollama.ai/ and download the set up file
+Go to https://ollama.ai/ and download the set up file

 # Step 2
-Install and Start the Software
+Install and start the software

 # Step 3
-Clone my Entire Repo on your local device
+Clone the entire repo on your local device

 # Step 4
-The Repo has numerous working case as separate Folders.
-You can work on any folder for testing various use cases
+Use the second folder for the application discussed during VLD.